Saghen/filler-begone.nvim/README.md

-# neverflow.nvim
+# filler-begone.nvim

 Prevents neovim from scrolling past the bottom of the buffer and showing unnecessary `:h filler-lines`.
-Disable globally with `vim.g.neverflow = false` or per-buffer with `vim.b.neverflow = false`.
+Disable globally with `vim.g.filler_begone = false` or per-buffer with `vim.b.filler_begone = false`.
 Plugin initializes itself automatically, just add it to your package manager.

-The name comes from "never overflow" -> "neverflow".

-> "i hate the filler lines with a passion" - justinmk

 Special thanks to [zeertzjq](https://github.com/zeertzjq), [justinmk](https://github.com/justinmk), [seandewar](https://github.com/seandewar), and [echasnovski](https://github.com/echasnovski) for their help!